-Fri., July 23 Swakopmund & Walvis Bay
+Mon., Oct.
+17 Swakopmund & Walvis Bay

 We spend most of the morning birding around the Walvis Bay Lagoon and if needed, we have a second chance here to find Dune Lark, Namibia's endemic beauty.
-We are not present at the ideal time to visit Walvis Bay (October to April) when the migrant birds have moved in from the northern hemisphere by the thousands.
-But there are still plenty of species to see, and the sheer numbers of the birds around the lagoon are impressive.
+The sheer number of the birds around the lagoon is impressive.
 This area has the highest density of Chestnut-banded Plover, a near-threatened species, in the world.
-The Walvis Bay Lagoon happens to be one of Africa's most important shorebird stopovers (it is a RAMSAR site), where we see incredible numbers of Greater and Lesser Flamingos and some extremely localized species, such as the diminutive Damara Tern.
+The Walvis Bay Lagoon happens to be one of Africa's most important shorebird stopovers (a RAMSAR site), where we see incredible numbers of Greater and Lesser Flamingos and some extremely localized species, such as the diminutive Damara Tern.

-Resident birds of the lagoon include Pied Avocet, Black-winged Stilt, White-fronted Plover, Three-banded Plover as well as the sought-after Chestnut-banded Plover.
-July sightings at the Walvis Bay Waterfront include some of the migratory species including Common Greenshank, Red Knot, Ruddy Turnstone, Curlew Sandpiper, Whimbrel and Bar-tailed Godwit.
+Resident birds of the lagoon include Pied Avocet, Black-winged Stilt, White-fronted Plover, and Threebanded Plover, as well as the sought-after Chestnut-banded Plover.
+Common Greenshank, Red Knot, Ruddy Turnstone, Curlew Sandpiper, Whimbrel, and Bar-tailed Godwit are palearctic migrants that sometimes stick around in winter.

 We stop in at the Swakopmund salt works to look for Gray's Lark.
-This pale-colored desert lark can be difficult to locate as it blends in perfectly to the expansive gravel plains which it frequents in the true Namib Desert.
+This pale-colored desert lark can be difficult to locate as it blends in perfectly to the expansive gravel plains that it frequents in the true Namib Desert.
 Another good find would be the pale form of Tractrac Chat as well as Familiar Chat, Red-capped Lark, and with luck, Rufous-eared Warbler and Karoo Eremomela.
-Some of the water birds encountered can be White-breasted, Bank, Cape, and Crowned Cormorants, Hottentot and Cape Teal, Red-billed and Maccoa Ducks, Cape Shoveler, Grey-headed Gull, and Little Grebe.
+Some of the water birds encountered can be White-breasted, Bank, Cape, and Crowned Cormorants, Blue-billed (Hottentot) and Cape Teal, Red-billed and Maccoa Ducks, Cape Shoveler, Grey-headed Gull, and Little Grebe.